Ernest Tennant

 Ernest William Dalrymple Tennant OBE (5 May 1887 – 31 July 1962) was an English merchant banker and industrialist.
-An advocate of closer links between the UK and Germany, he was a prominent voice for co-operation between the countries in the years before the Second World War.
+An advocate of closer links between the United Kingdom and Germany, he was a prominent voice for co-operation between the countries in the years before the Second World War.
 He was made an Officer of the Order of the British Empire in 1919.

 Early years

 Tennant served in the First World War with the Intelligence Corps, rising to the rank of captain.
+After the war, he was made an Officer of the Order of the British Empire in 1919.
 A merchant banker by profession, he was highly successful and developed extensive business interests in Germany.
-He was associated with various financial institutions, including the Anglo-Palestine Bank.
+He was associated with various financial institutions, including what is now called the Bank Leumi in Israel.

 Links to Germany

+Early connections

 A frequent visitor to Germany, Tennant hoped to encourage greater trade links with the UK.
 He was initially enthusiastic about Nazism and in 1933 his article "Herr Hitler and His Policy: March 1933" was published in Douglas Francis Jerrold's The English Review, a journal that was otherwise sceptical about the Nazis despite largely admiring Italian fascism.
 He wrote again for the journal in January 1935, claiming in his article "Herr Hitler's Constructive Policy" that many of the stories of Nazi excesses that appeared in the British press were exaggerations and part of "a smoke-screen of anti-Hitler propaganda".
 In order to encourage links, he led a trade delegation to Germany on 9 May 1934.
 On 20 September 1934, he met Adolf Hitler as part of a further delegation to Germany, along with Robert Vansittart and other industrialists.
 He also accompanied Paul Rykens and Montagu Norman on trips to Germany and was, along with Lord Rothermere, Esmond Harmsworth and George Ward Price (foreign correspondent of The Daily Mail), one of four guests of honour at a banquet thrown by Hitler on 19 December 1934.

-During a trip to Germany in 1932, Tennant met Joachim von Ribbentrop and the two men became close friends, with Tennant regularly staying at von Ribbentrop's home in the exclusive Dahlem district of Berlin.
+During a trip to Germany in 1932, Tennant had met Joachim von Ribbentrop and the two men became close friends, with Tennant regularly staying at von Ribbentrop's home in the exclusive Dahlem district of Berlin.
 Through a friendship with J. C. C. Davidson, Tennant was able to arrange a meeting between von Ribbentrop and Lord President of the Council Stanley Baldwin in November 1934.
 Accounts of the meeting vary, with Tennant claiming that Baldwin liked von Ribbentrop but Davidson suggesting the opposite.
 Tennant attempted to use the meeting as a basis for a Baldwin visit to Germany but, after some consideration, he declined the invitation and sent his Parliamentary Private Secretary Geoffrey Lloyd in his stead, a decision that Hitler interpreted as a snub.
 Tennant was able to arrange another meeting between von Ribbentrop and Baldwin in February 1935 but this was an altogether frostier affair, with Tennant condemning Baldwin roundly for what he considered the future Prime Minister's lack of diplomacy.